1 2025 Papua DJI 20251101071037 0514 (1)

 14 2025 Papua B0012359 (1) (1)

 The remaining ice on Puncak Jaya is likely to disappear within the next few years.
-The 3D photogrammetry model created from this expedition will offer a visual legacy of the glacier for future generations.
+The 3D photogrammetry model created from this expedition will offer a visual legacy.
 Image Credit: Klaus Thymann

 PIX4Dmatic: the ultimate desktop solution